MENTAL IMPAIRMENTS THE JUDGE MUST CONSIDER

 Crump argued that her “moderate” difficulties should be in the ALJ’S hypothetical to the VE.
 If they were, she argued, it would show she could not sustain employment.
 Her ability to maintain concentration and effort throughout the workday would impair her to the point she could not work.
 The 7th Circuit agreed with Crump.
 That Court states that limiting her to “simple and repetitive tasks” was not enough information for the VE.
 Likewise, such a finding did not include claimant’s “moderate” mental impairments.

 In short, saying the claimant could do simple, repetitive tasks at work would not account for Crump’s ongoing difficulties with concentration, persistence, or pace at work.
 This is important because this case shows even “moderate” impairments must be part of the ALJ’s hypothetical to the VE.
 It also shows that moderate impairments can prevent work.
 The 7th Circuit remanded the case to the ALJ.
+On remand, the ALJ must take the claimant’s moderate mental issues into consideration.
+Particularly, in light of the claimant’s ability to work and how in posing hypothetical questions to the vocational expert.

 MODERATE MENTAL IMPAIRMENTS ELIMINATE ALL WORK